operand/agency/docs/README.md

     ...
 ```

-Access policies are used to control what actions can be invoked by other agents.
+Access policies are used to control when actions can be invoked by other agents.

 An access policy can currently be one of three values: